Room by Room

 What are the most important feng shui bedroom tips?

-The most important tips are usually bed position, calmer color, softer lighting, less clutter near the bed, and keeping the room focused on rest.
+The most important tips are bed position, calmer color, softer lighting, less clutter near the bed, and keeping the room focused on rest.

 What color is best for a feng shui bedroom?